 Canadian citizenship by descent

 Canadian citizenship by descent means that a person born abroad is eligible for Canadian citizenship because one or both parents are Canadian citizens.
-This legal principle gives you an automatic claim as long as the parent hasn’t renounced their citizenship.
+The Citizenship Act limits citizenship by descent to the first generation born abroad, as long as the parent hasn’t renounced their citizenship.

 Canadian citizenship by naturalization

-Individuals born outside Canada can receive a Canadian citizenship card after meeting specific requirements, such as having been physically in Canada for at least 1,095 days (3 years) during the 5 years before the date you sign your application.
+Applicants born outside Canada can receive a Canadian citizenship card after meeting specific requirements, such as having been physically in Canada for at least 1,095 days (three years) during the five years before the date they sign the application.

-Applicants must be permanent residents, provide the necessary documents, and pass the citizenship test to qualify.
+Foreign nationals must be permanent residents, provide the necessary identification documents, and pass the citizenship test to qualify for the naturalization process.

 Learn more about Canada Startup Visa